vaibhavarena/Cpp-Advanced/README.md

     - Set type uses bi directional iterator

 - Random access iterator
-    - Most complete of all operators
+    - Most complete of all iterators
     - Access any element in any position
     - Have all functionality of C pointer
     - Vector iterator will work here